RdoubleA/MLprep/statistics.md

 You should be able to do this using the multinomial distribution.

-## A/B and MAB testing
+## A/B, MAB, and backtesting

-A/B testing is the sample as a simple experiment where you manipulate one variable and keep all others constant.
+A/B testing is the same as a simple experiment where you manipulate one variable and keep all others constant.
 It is used when you want to see whether one change impacts a metric that you care about.
 It requires you to randomize you A and B populations such that there are no covariates and both populations are equally distributed as possible.

 A/B testing is used to evaluate the statistical significance of a change on a metrics(s).
 It is useful when you want to make a business decision with confidence.
+Sometimes you need to do a power analysis to determine the minimum number of samples you need to make a decision.

 Advantages:
 - evaluates statistical significance